BrianHicks/bytes.zone/drafts/reusable-phantom-id-types.md

 ```

 And there you have it!

-With this technique, you get:
+So to sum up: with this technique, you get...

 - nice type-checking and good errors (with really obvious fixes, like "you have a `Id Dog` but you need an `Id Cat`.")
-- reasonable reuse with global-ish
+- reasonable reuse patterns

 But with these tradeoffs:

+- You have to deal with `comparable` not being extendable by custom types.
 - You have to be disciplined about not deconstructing/matching against IDs in places where it wouldn't make sense to take responsibility for constructing them.
-- To get IDs in records (as opposed to just in `Dict`s or whatever) you have to do a (small) type trick.
+- To get IDs in the records themselves (as opposed to just in `Dict`s or whatever) you have to do a (small) type trick.

-So would I use this again?
+So would I do this again?
 As usual, *maybe*!

 I think I would avoid using this in a project where I didn't have a high confidence that my fellow programmers knew the intent of the module.